ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ![Creating a new project](./images/tutPlatformer_01.png)

-## Importing Graphics Assets
+## Importing Textures

-We will need some assets from the [simplified platformer pack by Kenny](https://www.kenney.nl/assets/simplified-platformer-pack).
+We will need some assets from the [simplified platformer pack by Kenney](https://www.kenney.nl/assets/simplified-platformer-pack).
 You can find the needed assets with proper names in the `ctjs/examples/Platformer_assets/` folder.

 ![The needed assets](./images/tutPlatformer_02.png)

-Open the "Graphics" tab, press the "Import" button, navigate to the `ctjs/examples/Platformer_assets/` folder and select all the images there.
+Open the "Textures" tab, press the "Import" button, navigate to the `ctjs/examples/Platformer_assets/` folder and select all the images there.
 They will appear in the textures panel.

 The first thing that we can notice is that the Robot_Walking animation is counted on as one image, not as two separate frames.
 Click on the `Robot_Walking` asset.